Touvedo Dam

 Touvedo Dam (Barragem de Touvedo) is a concrete gravity dam on the Limia.
-It is located in the municipality Ponte da Barca e Arcos de Valdevez, in Viana do Castelo District, Portugal.
+It is located in the municipalities of Ponte da Barca and Arcos de Valdevez, in Viana do Castelo District, Portugal.

 Construction of the dam began in 1987.
 The dam was completed in 1993.
 It is owned by Companhia Portuguesa de Produção de Electricidade (CPPE).
 The dam is used for power generation, irrigation and flood control.

 Dam

 Touvedo Dam is a 42.5 m tall (height above foundation) and 133.5 m long gravity dam with a crest altitude of 55 m.
 The volume of the dam is 74,620 m³.
 The spillway with 3 cradial gates is part of the dam body (maximum discharge 3,200 m³/s).
 There is also a bottom outlet which can discharge up to 50 m³/s.

 Reservoir

 At full reservoir level of 50 m the reservoir of the dam has a surface area of 1.72 km² and a total capacity of 15.5 mio. m³.
 The active capacity is 4.5 (4.0) mio. m³.
 Minimum operating level is 47.5 m.

 The reservoir of Touvedo Dam serves as lower reservoir for the Alto Lindoso pumped-storage power plant.